HackBulgaria/Web-Development-with-Django/week11/stripe_integration/README.md

-## Integrating Stripe Payment with Django
+# Integrating Stripe Payment with Django

-Educational django project with Stripe integration
----

 ## Things to do before we begin
 * Explore `users` app.
 It has: